-- Be wary of postings for Mystery Shoppers, work at home, or virtual Administrative Assistants or Bookkeepers
+- Be wary of postings for Mystery Shoppers, always get your shopping proof and if you have a business just generate an invoice with a software, work at home, or virtual Administrative Assistants or Bookkeepers

 - If you are an entry-level candidate with little experience, be wary of an offer with a salary that is above the normal range expected for your experience.